jonathonmellor/mimesis-stats/README.md

 * Uni-variable - each data provider method produces a single value.
 Often in practice there are dependencies and relationships between different variables / columns.
 * Limited in statistical properties - `mimesis` draws samples using a uniform distribution.
 Real distributions are often weighted, or have specific properties (such as a gaussian)

-`mimesis_stats` uses a `StatsSchema` object that allows multiple variables related to one another to be created using methods from `Multivariable`.
+`mimesis_stats` uses a `StatsSchema` object that allows multiple variables related to one another to be created using methods from `MultiVariable`.

-`mimesis_stats` adds data providers for discrete choice distributions, as well as the ability to pass in custom functions, such as those from `numpy` or `scipy`
+`mimesis_stats` adds data providers for: discrete choice distributions, as well as the ability to pass in custom functions, such as those from `numpy` or `scipy`, or user defined functions.

+To see an example use case of this package scroll to the bottom of this document in the "Working with pandas" section.

-# `mimesis-stats` providers
+# mimesis_stats providers

 The package contains two supplementary providers, the main object of generating `mimesis` data.
 One for producing discrete / continuous distributions and the other for dependent multi-variable samples.